oxwel/TicTacToeMessenger/README.md

-# FacebookMessengerBot
+# TicTacToeBot
-A Facebook Messenger Bot to respond intelligently to clients
+A Facebook Messenger Bot to play TicTacToe